Udit8348/RUST/README.md

 ## macro vs function
-`println!` is a macro and `println` is a function for now, we know that they behave differently
+`println!` is a macro and `println` is a function
+- think of macro as a piece of code that writes other code
+- macros can take in a variable number of arguments

 ## Cargo
 - `cargo new <package-name>` to create a new cargo project
 	- will contain a `cargo.toml` and `src/main.rs`
 - creates a new git repository along with .gitignore file (overridden if inside existing git repo)
 - cargo expects the root directory to contain the Cargo.toml file, license info, config files, readme etc. Functional code file should be in src
+	- lists the multiple rust projects you have in this root directory (created with `cargo new`)
+	- file names should be in snake_case
 - if there are no code changes, it will not recompile the code (build the project)
 - when the project is rebuilt, we will see output for that
 - use `rustup` to update rust